Google Voice Toll Free Number

 4. Google then approves the request.
 Once they have done so, the porting status in your account will change to reflect that it has been approved.

 5. Once your new carrier gains access to the phone number, it is up to them to process the request.
-At this point, Google is uninvolved with the transferring of the number to a new carrier.
+Now, Google is not transferring the number to a new carrier.

-There is a chance that your new carrier may tell you that Google is not releasing the number to them.
-If that is the case, you should start the process over again from the beginning and make sure to follow the steps in order.
+Your new carrier may tell you that Google is not releasing the number to them.
+If that is the case, you should start the process again from the beginning and follow the steps in order.

 Google Voice Has Concerning Limitations for Businesses

-There is no doubt that Google Voice is a really cool service.
-But, it isn’t one that I would trust with my business.
-Google has a history of shutting down their side projects unexpectedly and as a free service, Google Voice can’t be high on their list of priorities.
+There is no doubt that Google Voice is a cool service.
+But I wouldn’t trust it with my business.
+Google has a history of shutting down its side projects unexpectedly, and as a free service, Google Voice can’t be high on its list of priorities.
 If the service disappeared overnight, your business might be out of luck.

-Additionally, the fact that they don’t offer anything that resembles comprehensive customer service makes it a bad fit for business use.
-You don’t have any numbers that you can call and receive guaranteed help when something goes wrong.
-When that does happen, you’re losing revenue every minute that your phone system is offline.
-If you were to completely lose access to your phone number, you could potentially seriously damage your business in the process.
+Additionally, they don’t offer anything resembling comprehensive customer service, making it a bad fit for business use.
+You don’t have any numbers to call and receive guaranteed help when something goes wrong.
+When that does happen, you lose revenue every minute your phone system is offline.
+If you were to lose access to your phone number completely, you could potentially seriously damage your business in the process.

-The lack of a way to secure a toll-free 800 number through Google Voice is another concern that should give business owners pause.
-Yes, you can add an 800 number from another service to your Google Voice account, but in most cases, you would be better off using the service that was specifically built for business use.
+Another concern that should give business owners pause is the lack of a way to secure a toll-free 800 number through Google Voice.
+Yes, you can add an 800 number from another service to your Google Voice account, but in most cases, you would be better off using the service specifically built for business use.

-If you want your business to have access to a toll-free 800 number with all of the bells and whistles that a business needs to convey professionalism, sign up for UniTel Voice.
-You’ll receive access to your own vanity number or toll-free 800 number as soon as you sign up, along with a host of other business features that make us a better choice for your business than Google Voice.
+If you want your business to access a toll-free 800 number with all the bells and whistles needed to convey professionalism, sign up for one of Unitel Voice’s virtual phone system plans.
+As soon as you sign up, you’ll receive access to your vanity number or toll-free 800 number, along with other business features that make us a better choice for your business than Google Voice.

 ebook cta